CristinaNRR/SOFAR/README.md

  ```
 ### Qt creator
 To run the GUI, it is required a priori setup of the environment is required; the interface developed in Qt Creator is connected to the ROS workspace, to easily pass the variable’s parameters from one side to the other.
-Follow the tutorial’s step _How to Install (Developers)_,that can be found at this [link](https://ros-qtc-plugin.readthedocs.io/en/latest/)
+Follow the tutorial’s step _How to Install (Developers)_, that can be found at this [link](https://ros-qtc-plugin.readthedocs.io/en/latest/).

 ## How to run the project
 This instructions assumes that you have installed **catkin**, if not it is necessary to follow the instruction at [catkin installation](https://wiki.ros.org/catkin#Installing_catkin).
 After installation source the environment: